Not a Father's Day

 "Not a Father's Day" is the seventh episode in the fourth season of the television series How I Met Your Mother and 71st overall.
 It originally aired on November 10, 2008.
+The creators of the show brought HIMYM into the real world with a website that shared the name of this episode: NotaFathersDay.com, where they sold the "Who's Not Your Daddy" t-shirts.

 Plot

 In the bar, Barney is unimpressed with the women there, not seeing anyone attractive.
 Ted points out a group of women in the corner who they agree are hot, but Barney states they are simply experiencing the "cheerleader effect": as a group, they look hot, but seen individually each one is actually unattractive.
 As he concludes this observation, Barney receives a call, in which he is told he is going to be a father.
 Not wanting to have kids, he panics and prays to God for help when he receives news that the woman is not actually pregnant.
 He is so happy he dances down the street to Marshall's office where he announces he is going to create a holiday for childless men like him called "Not a Father's Day".
 He produces merchandise, including T-shirts, mugs and cards, and the holiday gains a large following.

 Marshall and Lily notice babies everywhere, and have a discussion about having children.
 Lily tries to point out possible problems, but Marshall is too caught up in how cute babies are.
 They decide to have a baby, but are soon interrupted by Robin, who is living with them while she looks for a job and apartment.
 They ask her to stay at Ted's while they have a romantic evening and she reluctantly agrees.

 Marshall is told by his boss that he needs to be at a conference that night and so cannot spend the night with Lily.
 After telling her about this, Lily begins to think seriously about having kids and starts to panic.
 She asks Ted and Robin over to her apartment to help her decide, with Ted supporting the idea to have a baby and Robin opposing it.
 Lily says that Marshall only focuses on the positive, while she sees problems they might have after speaking with other new parents.
 Robin says that although Ted does not have children, he often lectures the rest of the group and tells bad jokes like a father would.
 Ted replies that Robin is afraid of babies, not wanting to hold them and letting them sniff her like a dog.